Self-similar signed growth-fragmentations: A distinguished family of signed growth-fragmentations

+We now turn to the description of the cell system in terms of a growth-fragmentation process.
+The main results hold in general, but in order to retrieve the growth-fragmentation processes with no killing introduced by \cite{BBCK} for $\frac12<\theta<1$, we focus on the case when $X^\alpha$ is \emph{spectrally negative}, where the law of the locally largest fragment was explicited in \cref{thm:loc largest}.
+Recall that this amounts to set the positivity parameter $\rho$ of $X^{\alpha}$ so that $\theta\rho=\frac12$.
+On the other hand, let $(Z_a)_{0\le a<\zeta}$ the $\theta$--self-similar Markov process started from $z>0$ defined in \cref{thm:loc largest}, and extend the construction to $z<0$ by \cref{rk: loc largest negative}.
+Finally, construct the signed growth-fragmentation $\Zbf$ driven by $Z$.
+Building on results from previous sections, we observe the following growth-fragmentation. \begin{Thm} Under $\gamma^\alpha_z$,

-is a signed growth-fragmentation process. \end{Thm} The proof is a simple extension of the Brownian case \cite{ADS}.
-Note that the discontinuities of $u$ do not conflict with conservativity at times when the growth-fragmentation cells divide: indeed, by independence, they almost surely occur at levels which are not local minima for the Brownian motion.
-We now determine the spine under the change of measure $\Phat_z$. \begin{Thm} The vector $(C_+^{-1},C_-^{-1},\theta+1)$ is admissible for the locally largest evolution $\Xi$.
-Under $\Phat_z$, the spine $\Xhat$ defined in section \ref{sec:change measure} evolves as a $\theta$--stable Lévy process with Lévy measure $2\nu_{\theta}$. \end{Thm} In particular, the positive growth-fragmentation $\Xbf^+$ obtained by removing from $\Xbf$ all the negative cells and their descendants is the same as in \cite{BBCK}, for the appropriate self-similarity index $\frac12<\theta<1$.
+In particular, the process of the sizes of excursions cut at heights is a signed growth-fragmentation process. \end{Thm} \begin{proof} The claim is essentially included in our work from the previous sections.
+We argue on the event that there is no loop above any level (\cref{loop}), that local minima of $y$ are distinct, and that there is no dislocation into two excursions with the same size, which has full $\gamma^\alpha_z$--probability.
+First, \cref{thm:loc largest} gives that, under $\gamma^\alpha_z$ the law of the locally largest fragment $\Xi$ in the stable-Brownian excursion is that of $Z$.
+Secondly, the conditional independence and conditional law of the \emph{offspring} of $\Xi$ was established in \cref{prop: offspring loc largest}.
+The only non-trivial statement is that we indeed recover all the excursions in the genealogy of $Z$.
+This statement does not bring any new idea as it is merely technical, so that we refer to the Brownian case \cite[Theorem 4.1]{AD}.
+Note that the discontinuities of $u$ do not conflict with conservativity at times when the growth-fragmentation cells divide: indeed, by independence, they almost surely occur at levels which are not local minima for the Brownian motion. \end{proof} We now determine the spine under the change of measure $\Phat_z$. \begin{Thm} The vector $(C_+^{-1},C_-^{-1},\theta+1)$ is admissible for the locally largest evolution $\Xi$.
+Under $\Phat_z$, the spine $\Xhat$ defined in section \ref{sec:change measure} evolves as a $\theta$--stable Lévy process with Lévy measure $2\nu_{\theta}(-y)\mathrm{d}y$ and hence positivity parameter $\rho'=1-\rho$. \end{Thm} In particular, the positive growth-fragmentation $\Xbf^+$ obtained by removing from $\Xbf$ all the negative cells and their descendants is the same as that of \cite{BBCK}, for the appropriate self-similarity index $\frac12<\theta<1$.
+Indeed, by the many-to-one lemma, the law of the spine $\Xhat^+$ for the cell system of \emph{positive} masses is that of $\Xhat$ conditioned to stay positive, hence is distributed as the spine appearing in \cite{BBCK} for $\frac12<\theta<1$ (see \cref{rk: spine excursions} (ii)).
+Yet \cite[Theorem 5.1]{BBCK} entails that the spine characterises the law of the growth-fragmentation, and thus $\Xbf^+$ has the law of the growth-fragmentation process described in \cite{BBCK} for $\frac12<\theta<1$.